SurgiTrack: Fine-Grained Multi-Class Multi-Tool Tracking in Surgical Videos: Experiments

 \subsection{Evaluation Metrics}

-We employ the average precision (AP) metrics to evaluate the tool detection and tool operator prediction.
-For the re-ID, we assess the quality of the direction embeddings through a consistency accuracy metric: here, a predicted tool's direction is correct if the pairwise difference between its embeddings at time $t$ and $t-1$ is less than a predefined threshold (usually $\theta=0.5$).
+We assess the quality of the direction embeddings for track re-identification through a consistency accuracy metric: here, a predicted tool's direction is correct if the pairwise difference between its embeddings at time $t$ and $t-1$ is less than a predefined threshold (usually $\theta=0.5$).
 We utilize extended time intervals $t{-}k$, comparing embeddings consistency up till the past k frames, $k\in [1,5,25,\text{start}]$.

 We follow the recommended protocol and metrics for CholecTrack20 \citep{Nwoye2023CholecTrack20} tool tracking evaluation.
 Here, we evaluate different aspects of the tracking performance using the standard metrics of higher-order tracking accuracy (HOTA) \citep{luiten2021hota} (including its constituents: Localization Accuracy, LocA, Detection Accuracy, DetA, and Association Accuracy, AssA), the CLEAR metrics \citep{bernardin2008evaluating} of multi-object tracking accuracy (MOTA), multi-object tracking precision (MOTP), mostly tracked (MT), mostly lost (ML), partially tracked (PT), identity switch (IDSW), track fragmentation (Frag).
 We also assess the identity F1 score (IDF1) \citep{ristani2016performance}, counting metrics (number of detections \#Dets and identities \#IDs), and tracking speed in frame per second (FPS).